A 1-bit quantum filter for particle trajectory reconstruction: Methods

-The algorithm performance is evaluated classically as a function of the number of collisions with the track-finding {\em efficiency}: the fraction of correctly found track segments, and the {\em fake rate}: the fraction of fake segments in the total sample.
-Fig.~\ref{fig:ToyPerformance} summarizes the performance of the method in terms of segment finding efficiency $\epsilon_\text{segment}$ and fake rate $f_\text{segment}$ with:
+A classical algorithm using classical matrix inversion techniques is used to test the potential of the Hamiltonian approach on the toy.
+Its performance is evaluated as a function of the number of collisions with the segment-finding {\em efficiency}: the fraction of correctly found track segments, and the {\em fake rate}: the fraction of fake segments in the total sample.
+Figs.~\ref{fig:ToyPerformanceB},~\ref{fig:ToyPerformanceC},~\ref{fig:ToyPerformanceD},~\ref{fig:ToyPerformanceE} summarize the performance of the method in terms of segment finding efficiency $\epsilon_\text{segment}$ and fake rate $f_\text{segment}$ with:

-With the current Hamiltonian formulation, the efficiency remains 100\%, independent of problem size, though the fake rate slowly increases with increasing number of tracks, as expected.
-Future studies with event sizes similar to real LHCb VELO events ($\sim 1000$ tracks) will demonstrate the need for a trade-off between fake rate and efficiency by tuning the acceptance parameter in the Hamiltonian, or adding additional terms from the Denby-Peterson model to suppress the fake rate, at the cost of increased circuit depth in the Hamiltonian simulation.
+With the current Hamiltonian formulation, the efficiency remains close to 100\%, independent of problem size.
+For high track densities the algorithm shows an increasing fake rate.
+Future work is envisaged to include additional bifurcation and occupancy terms from the Denby-Peterson model, as well as an improved angular term modeling competition between segment candidates.